25th March, 2026

-Every construction site worker needs PPE, it's your last line of defence against the many hazards and risks found on site.
+Every construction site worker needs PPE.
+It's your last line of defence against the many hazards and risks found on site.
 Employers have a duty to provide PPE, and you also have responsibilities to wear and use PPE.
 Here are 10 PPE rules construction site workers should obey.

 There are lots of reasons you should wear and use PPE.
 It protects your health.
 It protects your safety.
 And it's your last line of defence if all else fails.
 And on a busy construction site, where there are many hazards and risks, you need all the protection you can get.

 That's why personal protective equipment (PPE) is always required in some form or another on construction sites.
-Many sites even display signs along the line of "No boots, no hard hat, no job".
-So forgetting your PPE could cost you a days work, or even get you kicked off the project.
+Many sites even display health and safety signs along the line of "No boots, no hard hat, no job".

-But more importantly, not wearing your PPE, or not using it correctly could cost you your health, or even your life.
+But more importantly, not wearing your PPE, or not using it correctly, could cost you your health - or even your life.

 Here's 50 reasons you should wear and use PPE at work.

+PPE is used in many workplaces, but it is especially important in construction work.
 Because construction work involves high risks, and even with all the other control measures that should be in place to protect you from these risks, PPE will always be an important safety measure.

-PPE is intended to protect you from risks, which cannot be eliminated or guarded against by other more effective means.
-Think of it as a backup measure.
-You hope you won't need it, but if you do you will be glad it's there.
+Think of PPE as a backup safety measure.
+You hope you won't need it, but if you do, you will be glad it's there.

 Raise awareness of the importance of PPE with our free PPE use toolbox talk.
 A toolbox talk is also a great opportunity for questions and issues to be raised about PPE.